Crown City South Gallia outlasts Bidwell River Valley

-Crown City South Gallia knocked off Bidwell River Valley 53-42 for an Ohio boys basketball victory on Dec.
-1.
+Crown City South Gallia knocked off Bidwell River Valley 45-29 in an Ohio girls basketball matchup on Dec.
+2.

-Last season, Crown City South Gallia and Bidwell River Valley faced off on Jan.
-17, 2023 at Crown City South Gallia High School.

 We want your feedback on the accuracy and quality of this article.
 Take a 1-minute survey and be registered to win a $25 Visa gift card.